CALL US : 660.663.2331

 ADMISSION

-1. Any person professing saving faith in Jesus Christ and accepting the views of faith and practices held by the Church may, upon baptism, be received as members.
+Any person professing saving faith in Jesus Christ and accepting the views of faith and practices held by the Church may, after meeting with the pastors, completing the new membership process, being affirmed by a congregational 2/3 vote of the members present and voting, and lastly, upon baptism, be received as members

-3. Persons from non-cooperating Baptist Churches and Churches from other denominations who give testimony of a personal conversion experience and who have experienced believer’s baptism may be received on a “statement” satisfactory to the membership of the Church.
+Persons from non-cooperating Baptist Churches and Churches from other denominations who give testimony of a personal conversion experience and who have experienced believer’s baptism may be received upon their profession of faith, former believers’ baptism by immersion, communication of good standing from former church, meeting with the pastors, and completing the new membership process, and lastly, affirmed by congregational 2/3 vote of the members present and voting..

 DISMISSAL